dfelinto/blender-manual/manual/grease_pencil/modes/draw/tools/fill.rst

 ----------------

-If you have a large gap in an area that you want fill, you can use boundary strokes, a temporary auxiliary lines for closing open shapes.
+If you have a large gap in an area that you want fill, you can add boundary strokes manually, a temporary auxiliary lines for closing open shapes.
 To create a boundary stroke use :kbd:`Alt-LMB` and draw a line to close the desired area.

 .. list-table::